About the Campaign

 Policy affecting people seeking asylum is the toughest it’s ever been.
 The harm caused by these policies is widespread and widely reported.

-We're now in the leadup to the next federal election – where critical decisions about policy on this issue will be made.
-We need local MPs to see and hear their constituents talking about this issue.
+In a new phase of Government we need to re-group and talk to our local MPs this issue.
 The feedback we get from MPs is that more people from the community need to be knocking on their door if any change is to be won.

 The Uniting Church has a long and proud history of defending rights of refugees and people seeking asylum.
 It's more important than ever to remind your local MP that "we can do better" for refugees and people seeking asylum.
 This is a simple but very effective action you can take at this critical time - it carries more weight than many other campaigning methods.